Carpet Burweed

 Habitat and Origin

-Carpet Burweed is native to South America.
-Its first confirmed sighting in Canada was in Ruckle Park on Salt Spring Island, BC, in 1996.
+Carpet burweed is native to South America.
+It was first documented in Chile, in 1794.
+The first confirmed sighting in Canada was in Ruckle Park, on Salt Spring Island, BC, in 1996.

-Carpet Burweed prefers open, grassy areas with disturbed, compact soils and full sun exposure.
-Most vulnerable for spread are areas that are wet in winter, and dry and trampled in summer.
-Carpet Burweed is commonly found in lawns, playing fields, golf courses, paths, and other disturbed, well-trodden areas.
+Carpet burweed grows best in open, grassy areas with disturbed, compact soils and full sunlight.
+Carpet burweed thrives in areas that are wet in winter, and dry and trampled in summer.
+It is commonly found in lawns, playing fields, and other disturbed, well-trodden areas.

 Ecological: